BRAVO68WEB/ipfs_host/README.md

 ###  Concept

-> We are using 2 ways to connect to IPFS
+> It is using 2 ways to connect to IPFS

 1.  < Your Domain > -> IPFS Host ->IPFS Gateway -> IPNS -> IPFS Content